hanzohasashi33/Python-Projects/README.md

 # Password Generator
 Write a programme, which generates a random password for the user.
 Ask the user how long they want their password to be, and how many letters and numbers they want in their password.
 Have a mix of upper and lowercase letters, as well as numbers and symbols.
 The password should be a minimum of 6 characters long.

+# youtube.py
+Takes a song name as input and fetches the YouTube URL of the best matching song and plays it.